Justin J. Pearson: 2024

+Tenure

 Protest and expulsion

 Vote on expelling Justin J. Pearson.

 After the 2023 Covenant School shooting in Nashville that killed three nine-year-olds and three employees, Pearson joined a March 30 protest for gun control reform at the state capitol alongside Gloria Johnson and Justin Jones.
 Pearson, Johnson and Jones were dubbed by their supporters as "The Tennessee Three", and the Tennessee House voted on whether to expel the three members, which requires a two-thirds majority or 66 votes.
 Pearson was expelled by a vote of 6926; Jones, who is also black, was expelled by 7225.
 Johnson, who is white, was spared her ouster by just one vote, 65–30.
 In his final address to the House before his expulsion, Pearson compared his removal from the chamber to the crucifixion of Jesus Christ.
 On April 7, 2023, Vice President Kamala Harris visited with the trio, echoing President Joe Biden who had called them earlier, saying, "Punishing lawmakers who joined thousands of peaceful protesters calling for action" is "shocking, undemocratic, and without precedent."

-On April 12, six days after his expulsion, Pearson was reappointed to the Tennessee House following a unanimous vote by the Shelby County Board of Commissioners.
+Gun violence

+On March 27, 2025, Pearson presented a bill to repeal Tennessee's permitless carry law, a policy that critics say has worsened the state's already dire gun violence crisis, during a House Criminal Justice Subcommittee meeting.
+Pearson said, "We need to do something about the gun violence epidemic, we have the power to do something about the gun violence epidemic, and we don’t just have to offer some empty thoughts and prayers."
+It was his first time back at the Capitol after losing his brother, Timphrance Darnell Pearson, to suicide by firearm in December.
+Pearson was responsible for caring for his young nephews following the death of his brother.
+Tennessee House Republican Andrew Farmer, who sponsored HR 63 to remove Pearson in 2023, moved to end debate and personally attacked Pearson for his absence, saying, "And I know you may have some things going on, but you have not, so I don’t think it’s fair for you to come in front of this committee and lecture us on hard work and convictions and hard work for our committee."
+Pearson responded with, "It is a pathetic excuse for you to not answer the question of why we are doing nothing about the gun violence epidemic, then to personally attack me," before describing making funeral arrangements and caring for his brother, even in death.
+After the chair cut off Pearson's mic, Pearson moved toward Farmer.
+The majority leader and others stepped in to hold him back.
+Farmer sat still, refusing to look Pearson in the eye.
+Both lawmakers later exited the room.